top of page

 Building Thermography

-Richard Bedford is a Category 2 Certified Thermographer.
+Richard Bedford is a Level 3 Master Thermographer.
 This means that he has demonstrated his advanced competency in the practice of thermography, as applied to building inspections.
 We use thermography very successfully to identify 'hidden' defects and issues which are not apparent to the naked eye.
 In many ways, thermography is a 'bad' building contractor's worst nightmare, as many previously unknown issues can become evident immediately.
 Typical examples of issues which can be discovered using thermography include: missing/incomplete thermal insulation, rising and penetrating damp, defective heating components and air leakage (infiltration & exfiltration).
 The image on the left shows compromised wall insulation, as a result of poorly fitted service boxes within the wall, and there is also evidence of air infiltration to the ceiling.
 None of these issues would be apparent through a visual-only inspection.

 We believe that our combined competencies relating to building thermography, building surveying and architectural technology allow us to provide those instructing us, with the most robust and professionally competent inspections and reports currently available.